Ozzy Osbourne: Public image

-On 18 February 1982, while wearing his future wife Sharon's dress for a photoshoot near the Alamo, Osbourne drunkenly urinated on the Alamo Cenotaph erected in honour of those who died at the Battle of the Alamo in Texas, across the street from the actual building.
-A police officer arrested Osbourne, and he was subsequently banned from the city of San Antonio for a decade.
+On 19 February 1982, Osbourne reportedly drunkenly urinated on a wall at the Alamo Plaza or at the Alamo Cenotaph erected in honour of those who died at the Battle of the Alamo in Texas, at the plaza and near the actual building However, the arrest record indicates that the cause of the arrest was actually Public Intoxication.

+According to a newspaper report at the time, a police officer arrested Osbourne for "relieving himself on the wall that surrounds the Alamo" and charged him with being drunk and disorderly, and that he spent 15 minutes in a holding cell at a San Antonio jail, paid a forty dollar fine, and was released. and he was subsequently banned from the city of San Antonio for a decade.

 On 31 December 1983, Canadian teenager James Jollimore murdered a woman and her two sons in Halifax, Nova Scotia, reportedly after listening to "Bark at the Moon".
 A friend of Jollimore told the court: "Jimmy said that every time he listened to the song, he felt strange inside ...
 He said when he heard it on New Year's Eve, he went out and stabbed someone".

 In 1984, California teenager John McCollum committed suicide while listening to Osbourne's "Suicide Solution".
 His parents sued Osbourne (McCollum v.
 CBS), alleging that the song encouraged their son to kill himself.
-The prosecutors highlighted the lyrics "Where to hide, suicide is the only way out", and claimed that the song also contained subliminal and backmasked messages encouraging suicide.
+The plaintiffs highlighted the lyrics "Where to hide, suicide is the only way out", and claimed that the song also contained subliminal and backmasked messages encouraging suicide.
 The courts ruled in Osbourne's favour, saying there was no connection between the song and McCollum's suicide.
 In 1990, Osbourne was similarly sued over the suicides of two other young Americans, Michael Waller (1986) and Harold Hamilton (1988), who allegedly were listening to the song when they ended their lives.
 The courts once again ruled in Osbourne's favour.
 The lyrics of "Suicide Solution" were written by bandmate Bob Daisley.
 Osbourne said that the song was about the alcohol-related death of singer Bon Scott and was a warning against the slow suicide of alcoholism, although Daisley stated the lyrics were referring to Osbourne himself and his drinking problems.

 In 1989 he personally apologized for homophobic remarks made by Zakk Wylde at a concert in Long Beach, Los Angeles and reportedly donated to AIDS Walk Long Beach, a fundraising event dedicated to HIV/AIDS research.

 Osbourne admitted to shooting 17 of his own pet cats during a drug/alcohol-fuelled rampage in the 1980s, as well as slaughtering a henhouse full of chickens, snorting a line of ants, and tossing raw animal meat into the crowd at one of his concerts.